 There will be those in the group who may be hurting – maybe they don’t ever get a card – maybe they’ve split up with someone recently – maybe the family situation is difficult or someone has died.
 This may be a tough time so how can you help?

 1. Ask God to put people on your heart and be open to the Holy Spirit to direct you.
 Sounds a bit weak, but this has to be the basis of our action – God inspiring us – not us going off on one as we’ll likely mess up.
-This may mean a quick text, an email, a funky picture or card, a visit, or arranging to meet up with someone.
+This may mean a quick message, a picture or card, a visit, or arranging to meet up with someone.

 2. You could text everyone in the group or share around the youth workers, making sure you sign it from the youth work team, not yourself.
 Alternatively get female leaders to text females and male leaders to text males.
 To make sure no confusion is caused!!
 Make sure the message says how much you love them and how much God loves them – but be careful not to be misconstrued or say anything that just sounds plain wack or cheesy!

 3. Give everyone a gift – a card, candy or a choc and go deliver it while they’re at school or college (or post it).

 4. Meet with anyone who wants to pray and have a time of prayer for the group and anyone who may be lonely.